deriv-com/SmartCharts/README.md

 shadeColor | Barrier shade color.
 Defaults to `green`. color | Price line color.
 Defaults to `#000`. shade | Shade type; choose between `NONE_SINGLE`, `NONE_DOUBLE`, `ABOVE`, `BELOW`, `OUTSIDE` or `BETWEEN`.
-Defaults to `NONE_SINGLE`. hidePriceLines | hide/show the price lines.
+Defaults to `NONE_SINGLE`. hideBarrierLine | hide/show the barrier line.
+Can be used to show only the title.
+Defaults to `false`. hideOffscreenLine | hide/show the barrier line when it is offscreen.
+Defaults to `false`. hideOffscreenBarrier | hide/show the barrier line & title when it is offscreen.
+Defaults to `false`. hidePriceLines | hide/show the price lines.
 Defaults to `false`. lineStyle | Sets the style of the price lines; choose between `dotted`, `dashed`, or `solid`.
 Defaults to `dashed`. onChange | When price of high or low barrier changes (including when switched toggling `relative` or setting `high\|low`), `onChange` will pass the high and low barriers as `{ high, low }`. relative | Toggle between relative and absolute barriers.
 Defaults to `false`. draggable | Toggles whether users can drag the price lines and change the barrier directly from the chart.
-Defaults to `true`. high* | Sets the price of the high barrier. low* | Sets the price of the low barrier.
+Defaults to `true`. title | Title text of the barrier isSingleBarrier | Shows only High barrier, stops low barrier & shades from rendering when the flag is true.
+Defaults to `false`. showOffscreenArrows | hide/show arrows with direction when the barrier is offscreen.
+Defaults to `false`. opacityOnOverlap | Sets the opacity of the barrier when it is overlapping with other barrier. high* | Sets the price of the high barrier. low* | Sets the price of the low barrier.